-- Calculation of total number of days on which a female employee is entitled to absent herself from work under section 76(1)(c)(ii) for one or more periods - 4 × the number of work days in a week - $4 \times$ the total number of work days in the number of fixed weeks The number of fixed weeks - 4 × the average number of work days in a week over the period of 3 weeks immediately preceding the day confinement or the first day of leave, whichever is the earlier - 4.
+- Calculation of total number of days on which a female employee is entitled to absent herself from work under section 76(1)(c)(ii) for one or more periods - 1.
+Where the number of work days in a week is the same in every week. - 4 × the number of work days in a week - Where the number of work days varies from one week to another and there is a consistent or regular pattern repeated over a number of fixed weeks. - 4 × the total number of work days in the number of fixed weeks The number of fixed weeks - 3.
+Where the number of work days varies from one week to another and there is no consistent or regular pattern repeated over a number of fixed weeks. - 4 × the average number of work days in a week over the period of 3 weeks immediately preceding the day of confinement or the first day of leave, whichever is the earlier - 4.
 In this Schedule, the calculation of the number of days on which a female employee is entitled to absent herself from work under section 76(1)(c)(ii) is to be determined in accordance with her work pattern under her contract of service immediately preceding the day of confinement or the first day of leave, whichever is the earlier. - 5.
 In this Schedule, where the number of days in the second column is not a whole number, that number is to be rounded down to the nearest half day or whole day. - 6.
 In this Schedule - "week" means a continuous period of 7 days commencing at midnight on Sunday;